devgithubs/MS2/README.md

 * JavaScript
    * JavaScript primarily for functionality and behaviour throughout the website, event listeners and retrieving the API used for the quizzes questions.

+* Excel
+   * Used to create the bar graph detailing the difficulty/importance matrix for the Scope plane.

+* Google Fonts
+   * library of more than a thousand free and open source font families. font-family: 'Karla', sans-serif used throughout this project.

+* Bootstrap
+   * The CSS framework directed at responsive, front-end web development.

+* Visual Studio Code
+   * VSCode is a source-code editor made by Microsoft.
+I used VS Code and the live server extension to code and develop this project before transferring the code base to Gitpod for.

+* GitHub
+   * Is the repository I used to store and modify my code and also where my live website is hosted.

+* Git
+   * Is the version control software used to add, commit and push code to the GitHub repository.

+* FontAwesome
+   * Font Awesome is a font and icon toolkit based on CSS, I added it's CDN to allow the use of icons in the project.